JosnaTitus/Virtual-File-System/README.md

 	./myexe

 For FS_Baby_Step_2:-
-After you run the code the disk is created and then it ask the user for different options like to store data from actual disk to virtual disk and vice versa.
+After you run the code, the disk is created and then it ask the user for different options like to store data from actual disk to virtual disk and vice versa.
 To perform listing operation like ls command in Linux.

 Commands for running the file: